ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 4. Current-round-only payout rights, retryable withdrawal, explicit deadlines, and an incentive to pay finalization gas.
 5. Reported-depth and penalty-duration caps with checked arithmetic.

-This bounds gas and avoids making false truth more dangerous.
+This bounds gas and keeps false truth from triggering disagreement penalties or payout.
 It does **not** by itself solve an all-revealing coalition that reports the same fabricated hash; objective reveal validation or a bounded timeout/fallback protocol is still required for that liveness guarantee.

 No real Bee nodes or stored chunks are required for the attack. `commit()` and `reveal()` only check stake, phase, `wrapCommit()` consistency, and proximity.
 Reserve commitment hashes are not validated against storage until `claim()` proof verification.